ovhlabs/knowledge-base/en/_posts/2016-03-08-quick-start.md

 If you have already setup a lab, this procedure should be easy for you.

  - Log into runabove.com and in the console, activate the Labs by clicking on `more Labs...` and then click on the `PaaS Logs` button.
- - Once Activated a new entry will appear in the navigation sidebar, click on the `Paas Logs` button there to jump to the main interface.
+ - Once Activated a new entry will appear in the navigation sidebar, click on the `PaaS Logs` button there to jump to the main interface.
  - The main interface of PaaS Logs will then appear.
  - On this page, you have only one action available: `Create user`.
 You will then have a username in the following form: ra-logs-XXXXX and the password associated. `NOTE THEM CAREFULLY`, theses credentials will be the one you will have to use on `Graylog` and with Kibana later (you will know soon enough how to do it).